 • Openness: Be transparent about your practices and policies

-• Individual participation: Individuals have the right to receive confirmation that an agency holds their personal information
+• Individual participation: Individuals have the right to receive confirmation that a business holds their personal information

-• Accountability: Agencies are accountable under these principles
+• Accountability: Businesses are accountable under these principles

-If you need to transfer personal information to an agency in a country that doesn't have "comparable safeguards," you may do so only if one or more of the following applies:
+If you need to transfer personal information to a business in a country that doesn't have "comparable safeguards," you may do so only if one or more of the following applies:

 • You have the authorization of the individual and you have expressly informed them that the country to which you are sending their information does not have comparable safeguards